Back to School Team Building Activity Written by Guest Blogger Kimbra Counts

-Teaching upper elementary students comes with its own set of obstacles.
+Teaching 3rd, 4th, and 5th grade students comes with its own set of obstacles.
 One of the most surprising issues I face in the classroom is perfectionism.
 As students grow, they begin to feel more pressure than they did in the lower grades.
 The drive to be the best or to answer every question perfectly can cripple creativity and limit productivity.

-This cooperative drawing activity is a great introduction to a discussion on teamwork and Growth Mindset.
+This cooperative drawing activity is a great introduction to a discussion on teamwork and growth mindset.
+It makes a great back to school team building activity.
 I’ve also used this activity with older students to talk about Exquisite Corpse Art and French surrealism.

 Preposterous People - Activity Instructions

 To complete the activity, follow the steps below:1.
 Place the papers on desks so that the top edge of the sheet is facing upwards.
 Have students draw a forward-facing head and face.
 Encourage the students to add defining details.
 (Hair, glasses, bows, etc.) 2.
 Have students fold their paper, so that their drawing is hidden and the next, blank fold is upward.
 (Some students will need assistance with this step.)
 3. Students will then pass their folded papers to the right.
 4. Instruct students to draw a shirt with arms.

 5. Have students fold their paper again, so that their drawing is hidden and the next, blank fold is upward.